 - All Neocate products contain corn-derived ingredients.

 The carbohydrates used in all Neocate products go through a multi-step refinement process that includes purification, distillation and drying.
-This process removes some of the impurities, including protein and fat, that are naturally present in corn starch.
+This process removes some of the impurities, including protein and fat, that are naturally present in corn.
 As proteins are what the body responds to in a typical allergic reaction, this reduces the part of corn that triggers corn protein allergy reactions.

 With that said, we cannot claim that our Neocate products are completely “corn-protein free.”
 In order to make such a claim, we would need to regularly test for the presence of corn protein.
 At this time, there is no validated lab test for corn protein.
 We cannot say with certainty that Neocate is “safe” for you or your child – that’s a question for your healthcare team.